 Even if you don’t owe any CGT, it’s still a good idea to declare any losses on your tax return.
 This will make it less of a headache if you want to offset gains against them in future years.

 If you’re a sole trader or business partner and you’ve owned the business for at least two years, you may qualify for Business Asset Disposal Relief, which used to be known as Entrepreneurs’ Relief.
-This brings the rate of CGT on disposals of certain business assets down from 20% to 10%.
-This does not apply if you are selling a furnished holiday let property or FHL unless the sale is completed before 6 April 2025.
+This brings the rate of CGT on disposals of certain business assets down from 20% to 10% but only until the end of this tax year.

-CGT may sound complicated but, as with most aspects of tax-planning, taking good advice ahead of tax-year end on 5 April means you can feel confident about your decisions, and comfortably in control of your financial affairs.
+CGT can sound complicated but – as with most smart tax-planning – the thing to do is not just hope it’ll go away.
+Taking good advice ahead of tax-year end on 5 April means you can be confident about your decisions, make the most of your assets, and feel comfortably in control of your financial affairs.

 The value of an investment with St. James's Place will be directly linked to the performance of the funds you select, and the value can therefore go down as well as up.
 You may get back less than you invested.